-With the help of Ogunleye et al., [53] the Rate of Returns on Investment (ROI) will also be estimated as follows: ROI= EFITotal Cost …………………………………………………6
+With the help of Ogunleye et al., [53] the Rate of Returns on Investment (ROI) will also be estimated as follows: ROI= EFITotal Cost ……6

 RESULTS AND DISCUSSION

 Cost Analysis

 Following Ghosh [54], costs were categorized into four key areas: Fixed Costs, Farm Variable Costs, Marketing Costs, and Opportunity Costs.
 Fixed Costs primarily consist of land rent.
 While varying slightly between crops, the annual land rent costs are relatively similar, ranging from FCFA 114,583.33 /ha (~$182/ha) for cabbage to FCFA 156,074.77/ha (~$248/ha) for carrots.
 This is in line with the general understanding that land rent is often influenced by factors like location, soil quality, and access to resources, which may not drastically differ within a specific market gardening area [55].